Site icon Long Beach Local News

 Hyundai Hope on Wheels Awards $100,000 Grant to Miller Children’s & Women’s Hospital Long Beach

-Hyundai Hope on Wheels presents a $100,000 grant to the Jonathan Jaques Children’s Cancer Institute at Miller Children’s & Women’s Hospital Long Beach in honor of Childhood Cancer and Sickle Cell Awareness Month.
+Hyundai Hope on Wheels presents a $100,000 grant to the Jonathan Jaques Children’s Can Institute at Miller Children’s & Women’s Hospital Long Beach in honor of Childhood Cancer and Sickle Cell Awareness Month.

-The Jonathan Jaques Children’s Cancer Institute is one of only 10 children’s hospitals in the nation fully accredited by the Commission on Cancer of the American College of Surgeons.
+The Jonathan Jaques Children’s Cancer Institute is one of only 10 children’s hospitals in the nation accredited by the Commission on Cancer of the American College of Surgeons.
+The Institute provides leading-edge care for children with cancer, sickle cell disease, and other serious blood disorders.

 Exit mobile version